siongui/userpages/content/articles/2016/01/17/go-draggable-movable-element-by-gopherjs%en.rst

 Source Code
 +++++++++++

-First we write a simple HTML and CSS for our demo:
+First we write a simple HTML for our demo:

-.. show_github_file:: siongui userpages content/code/gopherjs-dom/src/dropdown-menu/index.html

-.. show_github_file:: siongui userpages content/code/gopherjs-dom/src/dropdown-menu/style.css
+.. show_github_file:: siongui userpages content/code/gopherjs-dom/src/draggable/index.html

-We will bind a onclick_ event handler to the HTML DOM document_ object.
-When users click inside the browser, we will check which DOM element is clicked.
-According to the clicked element and visibility of the dropdown menu, the dropdown menu will show up or disappear.
+The basic idea is that we bind onmousedown_ event handler to the draggable element.
+In the onmousedown_ event handler, we bind onmousemove_ and onmouseup_ event handler to document_ object.
+In the onmousemove_ event handler, we calculate the movement and change the *CSS* property of the draggable element to make it move.
+In the onmouseup_ event handler, we remove the onmousemove_ and onmouseup_ event handler from document_ object.

-.. show_github_file:: siongui userpages content/code/gopherjs-dom/src/dropdown-menu/dropdown.go
+.. show_github_file:: siongui userpages content/code/gopherjs-dom/src/draggable/draggable.go

 Compile the Go_ code to JavaScript_ by:

 .. code-block:: bash

-  $ gopherjs build dropdown.go -o demo.js
+  $ gopherjs build draggable.go -o demo.js

-Put *demo.js* together with the *index.html* and *style.css* in the same directory.
-Open the *index.html* with your browser.
-Click on the *Menu* text to toggle the visibility of the menu.
-Also try to click outside the dropdown menu, the dropdown menu will disappear.
+Put *demo.js* together with the *index.html* in the same directory.
+Open the *index.html* with your browser, and start to drag the element in the browser!

 ----